pbs-assess/gfsynopsis/README.md

-# gfsynopsis: An annual data synopsis report for British Columbia groundfish
+# A reproducible data synopsis report for over 100 species of British Columbia groundfish

 -----------------